Bat Symbolism and Meaning – Totem and Spirit

 Native American

-In native American cultures, the bat is a symbol of transformation and change.
+In native American cultures, the bat symbolizes transformation and change.
 Bats are creatures of the night and represent a connection between the physical and spiritual worlds.

 In some native American myths, bats were believed to be messengers from the spirit world that could bring news or warnings.